academy-dt/nlp-text-summarisation/README.md

 ```
 python ./compute_resources.py './dataset/chunked/train_*.bin' ./vocab ./tf_idf
 ```
-NOTE: On my Macbook Pro laptop, this step takes ~15min.

-The `lda.ipynb` notebook generates multiple models based on the grid search.
+The `lda_train.ipynb` notebook generates multiple models based on the grid search.
 The part that chooses the best one based on the perplexity is still manual.

-### Summarization

-TBD
+The `lda_eval.ipynb` notebook evaluates multiple summarization models on the output files (e.g. `bart_output_.json`).
+The last part in the notebook allows a deeper dive into discrete examples and word-resolution topic analysis.